Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Conclusion

 \section{Conclusion}

-In this work we present a novel, symmetry-aware machine learning approach for model reduction of physical problems.
+In this work we present a novel, symmetry-aware machine learning approach for symmetry and model reduction of physical problems.
 For both linear and nonlinear methods our symmetry-aware embedding was able to reduce the $L_2$ reconstruction error by large margins when compared to more conventional methods.
-Hence, a comparable accuracy of reconstructions could be achieved with far fewer modes, which makes each individual mode more relevant and worth investigating.
-Our method was tested on multiple setups, exhibiting different types of symmetry groups.
-The first test case, Burgers' equation, only supports the continuous group of translations, $\bb{T}(s): u(x)\rightarrow u(x+s)$.
-Our second test case, the expansive flow in a step diffuser only sustains a pair of reflectional symmetries, $\bb{R}: (u,v)(x,y)\rightarrow (u,-v)(x,-y)$.
-The last case, Kolmogorov flow, is characterized by a more complex scenario: a combination of the translational invariance $\bb{T}(s)$ in $x$, along with two discrete symmetry groups, namely a rotation through $\pi$, $\bb{P}: \omega (x,y)\rightarrow \omega(-x,-y)$ and a shift-and-reflect symmetry, $\bb{S}:\omega(x,y)\rightarrow\omega(-x,y+\pi/4)$.
+Hence, a comparable accuracy of reconstructions could be achieved with far fewer components, which makes each individual one more relevant and worth investigating.
+Our method was tested on Kolmogorov flow, which is characterized by a complex scenario: a combination of the translational symmetry $\bb{T}(s)$ in $x$, along with two discrete symmetry groups, namely a rotation through $\pi$, $\bb{P}: \omega (x,y)\rightarrow \omega(-x,-y)$ and a shift-and-reflect symmetry, $\bb{S}:\omega(x,y)\rightarrow\omega(-x,y+\pi/4)$.

+Our method is based on transforming our input dataset into a new space that is invariant with respect to symmetry transformations, and performing model reduction in that space.
+To remove the discrete symmetry copies from the dataset a Siamese network is formed.
+After the removal of the continuous symmetries and the autoencoding process, we prune our network to one single branch by selecting the branch with the lowest reconstruction error relative to its respective input.
+Thus, when a sample reappears in a different discrete symmetry state, it is automatically reoriented, since the AE has been previously conditioned to compress a deviating orientation.
+This is in effect an autonomous way of transforming our data in to a fundamental domain, hence, not introducing human bias.